Denmasmolano21/fish-it/UPDATES_v2.1.md

 ### 3. **Removed All Emojis**

-- Title: "DennHub - Fish It" (no emoji)
+- Title: "Denmas Hub - Fish It" (no emoji)
 - Tab names: "Auto Fishing", "Utility", "Settings" (no emojis)
 - Section titles now use plain text with descriptions
 - Cleaner, more professional look